-CDS withdrew the December 2019 Notice and, on February 25, 2021, published an amended proposal which included two modifications to the original application:
+CDS published an amended proposal in February 2021 which included two modifications to the original application:

-- CDS has proposed to cease charging for reports that it transmits to participants. - CDS has proposed to modify the effective date of the proposed rebate elimination to coincide with the Modernization of Clearing Platforms launch which is expected to be in Q1/22.
-The elimination of the rebates is being proposed to ensure that the significant investment required to modernize CDS technology now can be made, and to ensure adequate funding of ongoing future technology upgrades, while enabling CDS to earn an appropriate rate of return on our capital investments.
+- CDS is proposing to cease charging for reports that it transmits to participants. - CDS is proposing to modify the effective date of the proposed rebate elimination to coincide with the Modernization of Clearing Platforms launch which is expected to be in the first half of 2023.
+The elimination of the rebates is being proposed to ensure that the significant investment required to modernize CDS technology can be made, and to ensure adequate funding of ongoing future technology upgrades, while enabling CDS to earn an appropriate rate of return on our capital investments.
 The elimination of network connectivity fees and report fees is intended to enable participants to obtain a further netting benefit as against the impact of the rebate elimination.

 The above proposal is subject to further public comment and regulatory approval.
-See "Equities and Fixed Income Clearing, Settlement, Depositary and Other Services - CDS - Revenue Description" on page 20 of our 2020 Annual MD&A, which is incorporated by reference into this AIF.
+See "Equities and Fixed Income Clearing, Settlement, Depositary and Other Services - CDS - Revenue Description" on pages 18 to 19 of our 2021 Annual MD&A, which is incorporated by reference into this AIF.